 That’s not to say I can’t set healthy boundaries for myself.
 I don’t want to deprive myself, but I still want to honor God by making good choices for my temple.
 I want to make conscious decisions about when I’m going to allow myself a little more liberty and when I’m not.
 When I crave chocolate, for instance, I can split my candy bar into four smaller servings the way it was meant to be, and I can enjoy one of those servings more slowly so I can savor it.
 If I concentrate on savoring that one portion more slowly instead of inhaling the whole candy bar in one go, I will have satisfied my craving AND limited my calories.
 I can also decide to not partake just because it’s there, but to save it for a time when I’m really desiring it.
-And even then, to make sure I enjoy it before a certain time in the evening so I’m not eating the candy too closely to bedtime.

 The prayer is as follows: (Quotation marks indicate Scripture verses.)

 Lord God, how awesome and creative You are!
 And how kind and loving You are to provide things that bring us pleasure!
 You created us with taste buds, Father, and although we should eat to live and not live to eat, You wouldn’t have given us taste buds if we weren’t supposed to enjoy our food.